-With organisations are struggling to deal with cyber security threats, there is plenty we could learn from the Roman Empire's approach to security.
+With organizations struggling to deal with cyber security threats, there is plenty we could learn from the Roman Empire's approach to security.

 The Roman Empire had a fearsome military reputation.
 Formed nearly 3000 years ago and well before the first modern computers there are attributes of its military campaign which have striking relevance to today’s cyber security challenges.

 Organisations are struggling to deal effectively with cyber security threats, and high profile breaches threaten to bring even the titans of businesses to the brink of catastrophe.
 Yet the Romans had an approach that companies would do well to emulate.

 Approaches to security presently fall into two camps, Compliance Based and Threat Based.
 Or as the Romans presented it, Hadrian’s Wall and Deva Vitrix.

 Hadrian’s Wall, one of the great monuments to the ancient Roman Empire, was built to separate the Romans from their enemies – the barbarians.
 Built from sea to sea it represented the line between trusted and untrusted territories, an attempt at a complete security solution to repel the enemy.

 The parallels with modern security programmes are evident, both in the traditional ‘perimeter defence’ model and most importantly with the compliance based approach to security.
 Whether compliance to external standards (such as PCI DSS, ISO 27001, and NESA) or internal baselines set by the organisation, security is often handled by the IT department in an ongoing (often insurmountable) effort to have every system meet these minimum requirements.

 There are some major problems with this approach: